-The 2014 coast wide nutria herbivory survey was conducted May 13th - May 22nd.
+The 2015 coast wide nutria herbivory survey was conducted May 12th - May 19th.
 North-South transects were flown throughout the fresh, intermediate and brackish marshes of coastal Louisiana.
 Annually, a total of 155 transects (covering 2,354.7 miles) are surveyed for damage.
 The transects were spaced approximately 1.8 miles apart, starting at the swamp-marsh interface and continuing south to the beginning of the salt marsh.
 Due to low nutria population density, salt marsh habitat was not included in the survey.
 Depending upon visibility and vegetative conditions, an altitude of 200-300 feet was considered optimum.
 At this altitude, vegetative damage was identifiable and allowed for a survey transect width of about 1/4 mile on each side of the helicopter.
 Flight speed was approximately 80 mph.
 Two observers were used to conduct the survey, each positioned on opposite sides of the helicopter.
 In addition to locating vegetative damage, one observer navigated along the transect line and the other observer recorded all pertinent data.

-When vegetative damage was identified, the following information was recorded.
+When vegetative damage was identified, the helicopter landed at the site and the following information was recorded:

-1) Location of each site was determined by recording latitude and longitude utilizing GPS equipment.
+- 1) Location of each site was determined by recording latitude and longitude utilizing GPS equipment.
 A real time differential corrected (WAAS Enabled) GPS (Garmin GPSmap 296) was utilized to allow for accurate location of damaged sites.
-The GPS software within ArcView 10 was used to determine the size of each damage site, by logging polygons using stream digitizing with the GPS equipment.

-2) The abundance of nutria sign was placed in one of the following nutria relative abundance rating (NRAR) categories: no nutria sign visible (0), nutria sign visible (1), abundant feeding (2), heavy feeding (3).

-3) The extent of damage to the vegetation was placed in one of the following vegetative damage rating categories: no vegetative damage (0); minor vegetative damage (1) which is defined as a site containing feeding holes, thinning vegetation and some visible soil; moderate vegetative damage (2) which is defined as a site that has large areas of exposed soil and covers less than

-50% of the site; severe vegetative damage (3) which is defined as a site that has more than 50% of the soil exposed; or converted to open water (4).
+The open-source software DNRGPS, provided by the Minnesota Department of Natural Resources was used in conjunction with ArcView 10.2 determine the size of each damage site, by logging polygons using stream digitizing with the GPS equipment. - 2) The abundance of nutria sign was placed in one of the following nutria relative abundance rating (NRAR) categories: (0) no nutria sign visible, (1) nutria sign visible, (2) abundant feeding, or (3) heavy feeding. - 3) The extent of damage to the vegetation was placed in one of the following vegetative damage rating categories: (0) no vegetative damage; (1) minor vegetative damage which is defined as a site containing feeding holes, thinning vegetation and some visible soil; (2) moderate vegetative damage which is defined as a site that has large areas of exposed soil and covers less than 50% of the site; (3) severe vegetative damage which is defined as a site that has more than 50% of the soil exposed; or (4) converted to open water.

-4) The dominant plant species were identified and recorded for damaged areas, recovering areas and in the adjacent areas.

-5) The age of damage and condition is determined by considering feeding activity and vegetation condition.
-The age of damage and condition was placed in one of the following categories: recovered (0), old recovering (1), old not recovering (2), recent recovering (3), recent not recovering (4) or current (occurring now)(5).

-6) The prediction of vegetative recovery is made considering feeding activity, age of damage and the extent of damage.
-The prediction of vegetative recovery by the end of 2013 was characterized by one of the following categories: no recovery (0), full recovery (1), partial recovery (2) or increased damage (3).

-7) The number of nutria observed at each site was recorded.
+- 4) The dominant plant species were identified and recorded for damaged areas, recovering areas and in the adjacent areas. - 5) The age of damage and condition is determined by considering feeding activity and vegetation condition.
+The age of damage and condition was placed in one of the following categories: (0) recovered, (1) old recovering, (2) old not recovering, (3) recent recovering, (4) recent not recovering, or (5) current (occurring now). - 6) The prediction of vegetative recovery is made considering feeding activity, age of damage and the extent of damage.
+The prediction of vegetative recovery by the end of 2013 was characterized by one of the following categories: no recovery (0), full recovery (1), partial recovery (2) or increased damage (3). - 7) The number of nutria observed at each site was recorded.